 Each dialogue I make is based on a real business case from my practical experience.
 Learners are required to face a challenge in real time: correctly present a product, assign a task to a subordinate, or calm down an angry customer.

-The main feature of a dialogue simulation is its branched scenario, where each decision has consequences.
+The main feature of a dialogue simulation is its branching scenario, where each decision has consequences.
 Everything works like in real communication between two people: say something rude, and you’ll anger the other person; be polite, and he’ll smile back at you.

 I’ve created the dialogue simulation below with iSpring Suite.